Cyclone Hudhud blasts India's east coast, at least five dead

 The cyclone was strong enough to have a "high humanitarian impact" on nearly 11 million people, the Global Disaster Alert and Coordination System (GDACS), run by the United Nations and the European Commission, said.

-The evacuation effort was comparable to one preceding Cyclone Phailin, credited with minimizing fatalities to 53.
+The evacuation effort was comparable to one preceding Cyclone Phailin, credited with minimising fatalities to 53.
 When a huge storm hit the same area 15 years ago, 10,000 people died.

 Hudhud was likely to batter a 200-300 km stretch of coastline before losing force as it moves inland, forecasters said.